bruceminanga/DJANGO-Discussion-forum-Complete/README.md

 # Student Discussion Forum

-This is an application that enables all students across school to interact among themselves
+This is an application that enables all students across schools to interact among themselves